evan684/Jamf-Agent-Self-Heal-Tool/README.md

 Edit the script and set your jamf URL in the jamfURL var.

-Run set the script as executable:
+Run set the script as executable
 ::

-  chmod u+x jamf_self_heal.py
+    $ chmod u+x jamf_self_heal.py

-Run the script:
+Run the script
 ::

-  ./jamf_self_heal.py
+    $ ./jamf_self_heal.py

 The script will prompt you for your jamf username and password to access the API.

-Use the --help menu for option more info and optional parameters.
+Use the --help menu for parameter more info aboout usage and optional parameters.